Employee contributions to recognized occupational retirement scheme ("ROR scheme")

 Are contributions made by a self-employed person for himself to an MPF scheme deductible under Profits Tax?

 Self-employed person can claim mandatory contributions which he has made for himself to an MPF scheme as allowable business expenses under Profits Tax.
-The maximum deductible amount for year of assessment 2012/13 is $14,500 ($12,000 for years of assessment up to and including 2011/12 and $15,000 for year of assessment 2013/14 onwards).
+The maximum deductible amount should not exceed the amount prescribed in the Inland Revenue Ordinance.
 Any voluntary contributions made by him are not tax deductible.

 If a self-employed person employs his/her spouse to work for his/her business, whether the contributions made by that self-employed person for his/her spouse to an MPF scheme are deductible under Profits Tax?